How to Hire Developers in 2026: A Step-by-Step Guide

 Part 1: Laying the Groundwork for a Successful Hire

-Before you look at resumes, a solid plan is your best defense against common mistakes when you hire developers.
-Rushing this stage often leads to misaligned projects and costly rework.
+Before you look at a single resume, a solid plan is your best defense against common mistakes.
+Rushing this stage leads to misaligned projects and costly rework.

 Define Your Business Need and Project Scope